jonathanlandy/testmd/README.md

 # `linselect`

-A fast, flexible, and performant feature selection package for python based on the *Efficient linear stepwise regression* algorithm.
+A fast, flexible, and performant feature selection package for python

 ## Package in a nutshell